torfs-ict/nanobox-adapter-single-server/README.md

 ## Description

 Custom hosting endpoint adapter for Nanobox.
+If you have a single server available but still wish to use Nanobox for deployment, this app will perform the communication with the Nanobox dashboard.

 We use the Symfony built-in server to run as it's actually a quite simple app, and we don't want to interfere with any Nanobox services.

 ## Installation process